- Funding the cooperation with Tunisia

 The funding programmes with Tunisia implemented by the IB focus above all on the Federal Government’s internationalisation strategy, the BMBF’s International Cooperation Action Plan, as well as the BMBF’s Africa Strategy for 2014-2018.

-In principle, subsidies can be granted on application as part of the bilateral cooperation in research and education between Germany and Tunisia.
+In principle, subsidies can be granted as part of the bilateral cooperation in research and education between Germany and Tunisia.

 The German-Tunisian education, research and innovation cooperation has been strengthened and expanded since 2011.
 Germany and Tunisia have maintained relations since the 1960s.
 The Federal Government has been supporting the country in its transition towards democracy every since the revolution in January 2011.
 A “transformation partnership” was agreed between the two governments, which is subject to regular government consultations.
 In 2014, the BMBF published its cooperation strategy in relation to the countries in Africa, which also describes the BMBF’s thematic focus for the education and research cooperations with the countries of North Africa.